| The following history of IMTA was presented by Dr Marty Wiskoff at the 50th - jubilee - conference

 conference in 2000, just before his untimely death (Mitchell, 2000).
 I will try to supplement his

+overview from my personal experience.
 By 1962 the term “testing” in the MTA‟s name had greatly expanded to include medical and

 foreign language testing, and testing other than achievement and paper-and-pencil testing.
 It was